Posted on Sunday, June 16th, 2024 at 9:00 am

 The Basics of ERISA

 ERISA stands for the Employee Retirement Income Security Act, passed by Congress in 1974.
-The primary purpose of ERISA was to establish minimum standards for employer-sponsored retirement plans, such as pensions and 401(k)s.
+The primary purpose of it was to establish minimum standards for employer-sponsored retirement plans, such as pensions and 401(k)s.
 However, the law applies to other employee benefit plans, including health and disability insurance.

 Under ERISA, employers who offer benefits must adhere to specific rules and regulations.
 These include providing employees with a summary plan description (SPD) that outlines their rights and benefits, following a claims and appeals process, and acting in the best interests of plan participants.
-ERISA also grants employees the right to sue their employer or plan administrator if they believe their benefits have been improperly denied or managed.
+Employee Retirement Income Security Act also grants employees the right to sue their employer or plan administrator if they believe their benefits have been improperly denied or managed.

 ERISA and Long-Term Disability Insurance